conekta/ct-woocommerce-plugin/readme.txt

 `/assets/screenshot-2.png`

 == Changelog ==
+= 4.0.4 =
+* Fix error in coupon amount when coupon type is percentage
+* Render icons in the checkout page depending on the plugin settings
+* Set logic for canMakePayment in the checkout page

 = 4.0.3 =
 * Fix status orders, new orders are created with status "pending payment" and not "on-hold"